mynorel/framework/README.md

 - **PSR-4 Autoloading:** Modern, Composer-based, no require_once.
 - **Extension System:** Register and load plugins ("side stories") at runtime via the ExtensionManager.
 - **Sentinels & Rituals:** Expressive guards and handlers with contracts for custom workflows.
+- **Scriptorium (Service Container):** Narrative dependency injection and service management for all story elements.
 - **Ready for plugins, DI, and extension.**

 ---